starlinglab/integrity-preprocessor/http/README.md

 This folder contains the code for the HTTP preprocessor, a web server that ingests data - currently only from the Starling Capture app.

+## Run

+First, packages must be installed, either from requirements.txt or using pipenv.
+After that execute the file from the parent directory: `python3 http/main.py` or `pipenv run python3 http/main.py`.

+If using pipenv there is a shorcut: `pipenv run http`.

+To run in debug mode, set the environement variable `HTTP_DEBUG=1`.
+This will disable looking for external services as required for meta-recorder, and will log client HTTP errors.

+## Config

+The server is configured using environment variables in a `.env` file.
+An example file [env.example](env.example) is provided.

+The `KEYS_FILE` is path to a file of newline-separated Ethereum public keys in compressed bytes format, for example: `03aced43f9dddc120291f5cdf73580fbb592b5b21054ce61eb73cbaf98efcbe82e`.
+Only these keys are accepted as valid when doing cryptographic validation.
+If the variable is not specified then all keys will be accepted.

+Empty lines and lines starting with `#` will be ignored.

 ## API

 ### create